alexharri/website/posts/grid-engine-performance.md

 >
 > _Can we cache the result of this operation?
 How does that impact memory usage?_

 Bear in mind that changes yielding a performance boost in some cases might cause degraded performance in others.
-Consider the worst case scenario, and the circumstances under which it might occur.
+Consider the worst case scenario and the circumstances under which it might occur.

 As an example, the change from static properties to getters creates a worst-case scenario in which formulas repeatedly evaluate the same piece of information.
 This is the likely cause of the degraded performance we saw in a few documents (aside from noise).
 Maybe that could be mitigated with caching!

 Anyway, I hope this served as an interesting read.
-Maybe you got some ideas which you can apply to your own code!
+Maybe you got some ideas that you can apply to your own code!

 — Alex Harri